We can choose the kind of world where we want to live, and work towards it.

 We still have to do a lot, and that’s why we had to raise the price.
 People didn’t like it, but it’s what we have to do.”

-Creating a Place Where Every Metal Fan is the Same
+A Place Where Every Fan is the Same

 We’re all equal, and we all have the same chances of being in front of the stage.